Telford Equitable Distribution Lawyer

-Dedicated Equitable Distribution Lawyers Provide Skilled Representation to Telford, PA Clients During the Division of Assets in Divorce
+Dedicated Equitable Distribution Lawyers in Telford, PA Provide Skilled Representation to Clients During the Division of Assets in Divorce

 Pennsylvania law requires the equitable distribution of the marital assets and liabilities of a divorcing couple.
 By using the term “equitable”, the law merely requires that a division of assets and liabilities be “fair” — it does not need to be “equal”.
 Ideally, if you and your spouse decide to get a divorce, you would agree on how your marital assets and liabilities would be divided.
 However, many divorce proceedings are far from ideal, and many divorcing couples end up in acrimonious disputes over the equitable distribution of their marital estate, especially when a couple has been married for a long time and there are significant or sentimental assets at issue.